 - Cinnamon powder

-- Ginger powder, this give the granola a little spicy kick which is really good.
+- Ginger powder, this will give the granola a warming, spicy kick.

 - Vanilla extract